Seven Don't Mentions: Follow-up

 All Internet content related to the notice were deleted or blocked.
 Zhang Xuezhong, who first exposed the "Seven Don'ts", was disqualified from teaching undergraduate courses at East China University of Political Science and Law because he expressed his views on Hong Kong's national education in September 2012.
-He also wrote a letter to Yuan Guiren, the Minister of Education, requesting that courses such as Marxism, Mao Zedong Thought, and Deng Xiaoping Theory be removed from university public courses.
+He also wrote a letter to Yuan Guiren, the Minister of Education, requesting that courses such as Marxism, Maoism, and Deng Xiaoping Theory be removed from university public courses.